kplai2020/application/README.md

 This repository comes with 2 Notebooks and each presentation is a standalone little project, which is designed based on:

-1. The unstructured Dataset: Image: Cifar-10 Image Classification via CNN
+1. The unstructured Dataset: Cifar-10 Image Classification via CNN
 2. The structured Dataset: Movie Recommender